 Any stylist will tell you that layering is the key to putting together an effortlessly chic outfit–but did you know it’s also the secret to defined, natural-looking curls?
 The LCEG method, a four-step technique that moisturizes, nourishes, enhances, and holds your curls, takes product layering to the next level and spells out exactly how to get bouncy, hydrated, frizz-free hair.

-LCEG stands for Leave In Conditioner, Curl Cream, Curl Enhancing Gel, and Hard Hold Gel, and Type 2’s and 3’s can consider it their personal guide to product layering.
+LCEG stands for Leave In Conditioner, Curl Cream, Curl Enhancing Gel, and Hard Hold Gel.
+People with Type 2 wavy hair and Type 3 curly hair can consider it their personal guide to product layering.
 While four steps may seem like a lot at first, this method is actually super straightforward and easy to follow–but don’t just take our word for it!
 “I can use conditioner only or leave in and gel and get good results, but for best results, I do the LCEG method,” Rocky of RockynCurls tells us.

 Step 1: Leave In Conditioner